-Associate Professor of Medicine (General Medicine); Associate Dean for Student Research, MD Program; Co-Director, National Clinician Scholars Program
+Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars Program

 - Sarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago.
 She came to Yale for the Robert Wood Johnson Clinical Scholars Program, and now holds a faculty position as Associate Professor of Medicine in the Section of General Medicine.
 Her work focuses on improving the care and outcomes of hospitalized patients, with a focus on older patients hospitalized for cardiovascular disease.
 Dr. Chaudhry serves as Associate Dean of Student Research and is Co-Director of the National Clinician Scholars Program at Yale.